App-vNext/Polly/docs/chaos/behavior.md

     }
 };

-// Add a behavior strategy with a BehaviorStrategyOptions{<TResult>} instance to the pipeline new ResiliencePipelineBuilder().AddChaosBehavior(optionsDefault);
+// Add a behavior strategy with a BehaviorStrategyOptions instance to the pipeline new ResiliencePipelineBuilder().AddChaosBehavior(optionsDefault);
 new ResiliencePipelineBuilder<HttpStatusCode>().AddChaosBehavior(optionsWithBehaviorGenerator);

-// There are also a handy overload to inject the chaos easily. new ResiliencePipelineBuilder().AddChaosBehavior(0.6, RestartRedisVM);
+// There are also a handy overload to inject the chaos easily. new ResiliencePipelineBuilder().AddChaosBehavior(0.05, RestartRedisVM);
 ```
 <!-- endSnippet -->